BeverlyAb/scooled/scooled/README.md

 # s'CoolEd

 ## Inspiration
 App that stands for "It's Cool Education."
 Learning should be organic and mistakes are normal.
 Therefore, s'CoolEd makes creating customizable teaching and iterative learning easy.
+[Winner](https://devpost.com/software/s-cooled) of CovLab Global II: EduTech (3rd Place) and TOConnect 2021 (Best use of Cockroach DB).

 ## [s'CoolEd Walkthrough](https://youtu.be/Ocooe5AjqjU)